RichGN28/richgn28/README.md

 Skills:
 Sleep 8 hours a day (Yes, thats a skill), High problem solving performance, good management of time and resources.

-- 🔭 I’m currently working in CS50 Harvard Course
+- 🔭 I’m currently taking CS50 Harvard Course
 - 🌱 I’m currently learning python and SQL
 - 📫 Ways to reach me: IG @ricardognov
 - ⚡ Fun fact: I was first studying civil engineering but i quit for this amazing field!👷 I also have some knowledge of C! 🤓